webpack/webpack-cli/CONTRIBUTING.md

 * `git clone <your-clone-url> && cd webpack-cli`

 ### Setup with npm
-* Install the dependencies and bootstrap the packages: `npm run bootstrap`
+* Install the dependencies and bootstrap the packages: `npm install`
 * Run the tests with: `npm test`

 ### Setup with yarn